isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/failover-for-playback/android-3.0-failover-ad-insertion-for-vod.md

 snippet: y
 ---

-# Advertising insertion and failover for VOD{#advertising-insertion-and-failover-for-vod}
+# Advertising insertion and failover for VOD {#advertising-insertion-and-failover-for-vod}

 The video-on-demand (VOD) ad-insertion process consists of the ad resolving, ad insertion, and ad playback phases.
 For ad tracking, TVSDK must inform a remote tracking server about the playback progress of each ad.
 When unexpected situations arise, TVSDK takes appropriate action.